abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/aws/aws-nginx-ingress-controller.md

 ingress-nginx-controller             LoadBalancer   172.20.87.254   <pending>     80:32337/TCP,443:30414/TCP   34s
 ```

-You will see that `EXTERNAL-IP` is `<pending>` forever, it is totally noraml because by default the controller is considering your service as internal, to make it public you should add annotations by running the following command
+You will see that `EXTERNAL-IP` is `<pending>` for an extended period.
+This is completely normal because, by default, the controller treats your service as internal.
+To make it public, you should add annotations by running the following command:

 ```
 kubectl annotate svc ingress-nginx-controller -n ingress-nginx service.beta.kubernetes.io/aws-load-balancer-scheme=internet-facing service.beta.kubernetes.io/aws-load-balancer-type=nlb --overwrite